Rational Functions on the Projective Line from a Computational Viewpoint: Classification of Groups Using Machine Learning

 \subsection{Initial Model: Using Coefficients as Features}

-We formulate the classification of automorphism groups as a supervised learning problem, where the input features are the coefficients of rational functions, and the target variable is the corresponding automorphism group.
-A Random Forest classifier with 100 estimators is trained on these features, achieving an overall accuracy of 99.97\%.
-However, this high accuracy is deceptive due to the dataset’s skewness, which favors the majority class '\{e\}'.
-The performance metrics, detailed in Table \ref{tab:initial_performance}, reveal that while '\{e\}' is perfectly classified (precision, recall, and F1-score of 1.00), minority classes suffer from low recall---e.g., 0.14 for 'C2-1' and 0.41 for 'V4-1'---indicating frequent misclassification into the dominant class.
+We formulate the classification of automorphism groups as a supervised learning problem, where the input features are the coefficients of the rational functions and the target variable is the corresponding automorphism group.
+A Random Forest classifier with 100 estimators was trained on these features.

+The reported overall accuracy of $99.97\%$ is not meaningful in this setting, because the dataset is dominated by the generic class $\{e\}$, which accounts for $99.84\%$ of all samples.
+A classifier that always predicts $\{e\}$ would already achieve almost the same accuracy.
+More informative performance metrics appear in Table~\ref{tab:initial_performance}.
+These show that, although the majority class is classified perfectly (precision, recall, and F1-score all equal to $1.00$), the minority classes exhibit very low recall—for instance, $0.14$ for $C2$--$1$ and $0.41$ for $V4$--$1$—indicating that the model frequently collapses the rare strata into the dominant class.
+This behavior reflects the fact that raw coefficients do not encode the moduli-theoretic structure of $\cM_3^1$ and are therefore a poor feature set for distinguishing automorphism groups.